-This book actually began its life as an outline for a two-day class I teach for the Siebel Institute in Chicago.
-The course was intended as an immersive introduction to the world of beer, created for both beer industry professionals and amateur enthusiasts with no advanced training in beer.
+This book began as an outline for a two-day class I teach for the Siebel Institute in Chicago.
+The course was intended as an immersive introduction to the world of beer, snd the book follows that format, introducing the reader to all aspects of beer, from its long and fascinating history to vocabulary and styles, with much more in-between.
+Since its publication in 2009, it has become a standard text on beer, selling more than 200,000 copies.

 For everyone who has known the pleasure of a pint, Randy Mosher explores and explains the tasting experience, guiding readers to a better understanding of how every batch of beer is affected by recipe formulation, brewhouse procedures, yeasts, fermentations, carbonation, filtration, packaging, and much more.
 Readers will learn to identify the scents, colors, flavors, and mouth-feel of all the major beer styles.
 There are also chapters on proper serving and storage conditions, and classic beer and food pairings.
 Finally, the book includes a style-by-style compendium of the different brews within major beer families, including American craft brews, British lagers, German ales, and Belgian Dubbels.
 For each style, Mosher includes historical and regional facts, taste and aroma characteristics, seasonal availability, food pairings, and a few terrific recommendations for readers to sample.